Thursday, June 6, 2013

 I cried once (not at the luxurious shirts, but the right background music at the right time).
 Laughed about three times (thanks, Toby).
 I reveled in the clear-air-&-sunshine-after-a-spring-rain incandescence of the cinematography, as if Luhrmann were trying to show us what the atmosphere looked like before pollution. *That* was worth the price of admission.
 However, as with all of Luhrmann's tilt-a-whirl films, you have about 3 seconds to visually take in the texture of a scene that should require about 10 at least.
 Most of the story is squished into 2 hours and portions of the plot that would have been sumptuous to watch are simply told in a brief flashback.
 You don't really get a great deal of visual detail to linger on when it matters.
 For instance, Nick and Jordan are supposedly having tea in one scene...but we never see what's on the plates or where the cups are.
 The camera focuses on their faces.
 And the scene lasts all of about 30 seconds.
 Again: Gatsby recalls his youth growing up poor in the midwest and in another ubiquitous flashback we see another 3 second shot of a wagon/hovel in the middle of the plains - then it's gone and fades into something else entirely.
 More detail...please?
 I'm even having a difficult time remembering what I saw because it sped by so quickly.

-Going along with my "death of American culture" kick from last time, this swift way of story telling felt as if were mirroring an Internet/texting culture.
+Going along with my "death of American culture" kick from last time, this swift way of story telling felt as if it were mirroring an Internet/texting culture.
 Disposable bytes of data that are not necessarily saved.
 It'sherethenit'sgone.
 One saves letters, birthday cards, love notes - like we did in the early 90's, remember?
 But one doesn't save texts.
 Or emails (in print form, anyway).
 Maybe I'm an old fogey before my time, but I like digesting films like I do a good meal - slowly, one piece at a time.

 It was all quite a triumph to observe, even if most of it was computer-generated.
 The acting was fair, that was all.
 In sum, I found it quite easy to become emotionally involved in what was transpiring, even if it did flash by.
 That, my friends, is good movie-making.